your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 ### Mystic Arcanum

 At 11th level, your patron bestows upon you a magical secret called an arcanum.
-Choose one 6thlevel spell from the warlock spell list as this arcanum.
+Choose one 6th level spell from the warlock spell list as this arcanum.

 You can cast your arcanum spell once without expending a spell slot.
 You must finish a long rest before you can do so again.

-At higher levels, you gain more warlock spells of your choice that can be cast in this way: one 7thlevel spell at 13th level, one 8th-level spell at 15th level, and one 9th-level spell at 17th level.
+At higher levels, you gain more warlock spells of your choice that can be cast in this way: one 7th level spell at 13th level, one 8th-level spell at 15th level, and one 9th-level spell at 17th level.
 You regain all uses of your Mystic Arcanum when you finish a long rest.

 ### Eldritch Master